rsobrinhoillimitati/tmp/e.htm.md

 <p class=MsoNormal style='text-align:justify'><span lang=EN-US
 style='font-size:11.0pt;font-family:"Calibri",sans-serif;mso-bidi-font-family:
-"Times New Roman"'>The shell has a <b style='mso-bidi-font-weight:normal'>current directory – </b>the directory in which currently the logged user is working in shell.
+"Times New Roman"'>The shell has a <b style='mso-bidi-font-weight:normal'>current directory Â– </b>the directory in which currently the logged user is working in shell.
 Usually after firs login, the current directory should be the home directory of the user.
 Some commands like </span><span lang=EN-US style='font-size:11.0pt;font-family:"Calibri",sans-serif;mso-bidi-font-family: